-Whether or not your rehab services will be covered by insurance depends on a few factors.
-First, you obviously have to have a health insurance policy like Beacon Health Options in force at the time you seek treatment.
-If your insurance policy has lapsed because premiums weren’t paid or you’ve changed employers, then a treatment provider can’t successfully bill claims to it.
+Whether or not your rehab services will be covered depends on a few factors.
+First, you obviously have to have a health insurance policy in force at the time you seek treatment.
+If your policy has lapsed because premiums weren’t paid or you’ve changed employers, then a treatment provider can’t successfully bill claims to it.

 Second, you must have a policy that includes benefits for chemical dependency treatment.
 Medicare, Medicaid and most private insurers do include these benefits.

 Finally, your providers must diagnose you with a substance abuse disorder that is relevant to those benefits and bill for services following claims billing requirements.

 Many insurance plans provide coverage for drug rehab and alcohol treatment at a licensed addiction treatment center.
 Transitions Recovery addiction treatment center accepts most major plans.
 All or part of the costs of drug rehab, alcohol treatment, and dual diagnosis related services may be covered by your insurance.We work closely with your carrier to provide high-quality services.
 We can check your benefits to help you determine coverage, assist in pre-certification, perform utilization reviews, and bill the insurance company.
 Please call our treatment center at (800) 298-1783 if you would like to have one of our insurance specialists check your benefits and eligibility for our drug rehab or alcohol treatment programs.

 If you do not have insurance or if your policy does not cover addiction treatment, we offer other viable options.
 Learn more about the costs and payment for addiction treatment.
 Transitions Recovery Program accepts most private insurance like Aetna, Beacon Health Options, Magellan Health Services, Geisinger Health Plan, Value Options, Humana, Mental Health Network and many others.